bird-house/birdhouse-docs/docs/source/dev_guide.rst

 Anaconda gives you the possibility to write your own `conda recipes <http://conda.pydata.org/docs/build.html>`_.
 In Birdhouse we have written several conda recipes for the packages that were not available on Anaconda.
 These `additional conda recipes by Birdhouse <https://github.com/bird-house/conda-recipes>`_ are available on GitHub.
-Some of the missing packages are: :term:`PyWPS`, :term:`OWSLib`, :term:`CDO`, :term:`ocgis`/:term:`icclim`, :term:`cfchecker`, :term:`Nginx`, ...
+Some of the missing packages are: :term:`PyWPS`, :term:`OWSLib`, :term:`cfchecker`, :term:`Nginx`, ...

-Anaconda provides a free Anaconda Server on :term:`Binstar`.
+Anaconda provides a free :term:`Anaconda Server`.
 Here you can upload your builded conda packages for different platforms (Linux, MacOX, Windows).
 These packages are then available for installation with the :term:`conda` installer.

-`Birdhouse has a Binstar organisation <https://anaconda.org/birdhouse>`_ where all conda packages are collected which are builded from the conda recipes on GitHub.
+`Birdhouse has an organisation <https://anaconda.org/birdhouse>`_ where all conda packages are collected which are builded from the conda recipes on GitHub.
 These packages can be installed with the :term:`conda` installer using the `birdhouse` channel.
 For example if you are already using Anaconda, you can install :term:`CDO` with the following command:

 .. code-block:: sh

-    $ conda install --channel birdhouse cdo
+    $ conda install --channel birdhouse pywps

 Building conda packages
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are several ways to build conda packages and upload them to Binstar:
+There are several ways to build conda packages and upload them to *Anaconda Server*:

-* You can `build packages locally <http://conda.readthedocs.org/en/latest/#building-your-own-packages>`_ and upload them with the Binstar command line tool.
+* You can `build packages locally <http://conda.readthedocs.io/en/latest/#building-your-own-packages>`_ and upload them with the Binstar command line tool.
-* You can also `build packages remotely on Binstar <http://docs.anaconda.org/draft/using.html>`_.
+* You can also `build packages remotely on Anaconda <http://docs.anaconda.org/draft/using.html>`_.
 Additionally you can set a GitHub Webhook so that on each commit of your recipe a build will be run on Binstar.
-* The remote build on Binstar are done using Docker images.
-The `Binstar docker image for Linux-64 <https://hub.docker.com/r/binstar/linux-64/>`_ is available on :term:`Docker Hub`.
+* The remote build on Anaconda are done using Docker images.
+The `Anaconda docker image for Linux-64 <https://hub.docker.com/r/binstar/linux-64/>`_ is available on :term:`Docker Hub`.

-In Birdhouse we usually use the remote build on Binstar which is triggered by commits to GitHub.
+In Birdhouse we usually use the remote build on Anaconda which is triggered by commits to GitHub.
 But sometimes the docker image for Linux-64 provided by Binstar fails for some packages.
-That is why `Birdhouse has in addition its own Linux-64 build image <https://hub.docker.com/r/birdhouse/binstar-linux-64/>`_ which is based on the Binstar image.
+That is why `Birdhouse has in addition its own Linux-64 build image <https://hub.docker.com/r/birdhouse/binstar-linux-64/>`_ which is based on the Anaconda image.
 The `Dockerfile for this image <https://github.com/bird-house/birdhouse-build/tree/master/docker/binstar-linux-64>`_ is on GitHub.

 .. warning::